 - Take public transportation to Tokushima airport to go back Tokyo directly

-- Continue to walk to No.1 Ryozan-ji (about 40 Km) for Orei-mairi (thanking the completion of my pilgrimage), and make the pilgrimage route to be connected.
+- Continue to walk to No.1 Ryozan-ji, located about 40 Km away from No.88 Okubo-ji for Orei-mairi (thanking the completion of my pilgrimage), and make the pilgrimage route to be linked as a circle

-I wanted to go for last one, and for that purpose, it seems that I should take community bus from Okubo-ji, then I should somehow change to the highway bus to Osaka.
-However, I could not find detailed information where I could get off the bus and take the highway bus in the internet.
+I wanted to go for last the last option.
+For that purpose, it seems that I should take community bus from Okubo-ji, then I should somehow change to the highway bus to Osaka.
+However, I could not find detailed information even in the internet, where I could get off the bus and take the highway bus.

 On the way to Kechigan-no-yado Nagao-ji, I saw a sign for Shido Bus Stop where the highway bus for Osaka will stop.
 I wondered if I would be able to come back to this area tomorrow when I get on the community bus from Okubo-ji.
 Then eventually, I encountered that community bus.
 I was relieved to understand that it would be possible.